cross-seed/cross-seed.org/docs/v6-migration.md

 We've introduced a new mode for [`matchMode`](./basics/options#matchmode) named `partial`.

 This mode is similar to `risky` but doesn't necessitate all files to be present.
 The minimum required "match size" is determined by `1 - fuzzySizeThreshold`.
 For instance, with a `fuzzySizeThreshold` of `0.05`, potential cross-seeds containing only 95% of the original size will match.
 This mode is designed to identify cross-seeds missing small files such as nfo, srt, or sample files.

-You can avoid downloading the same missing data on multiple trackers by following [these steps](./basics/faq-troubleshooting.md#my-partial-matches-from-related-searches-are-missing-the-same-data-how-can-i-only-download-it-once).
+`cross-seed` will monitor injections for partial matches for up to an hour and then check with the [inject job](#failed-injection-saved-retry).
+If it has finished rechecking, `cross-seed` will automatically resume the torrent if the remaining download is less than [`maxRemainingForResume`](./basics/options.md#maxremainingforresume).
+For torrents with a larger amount remaining, you will need to manually resume as you can avoid downloading the same missing data on multiple trackers by following [these steps](./basics/faq-troubleshooting.md#my-partial-matches-from-related-searches-are-missing-the-same-data-how-can-i-only-download-it-once).

 :::info Note
+Torrents matched and added via a `partial` match will always be rechecked.
 Nearly all partial matches will have the existing files at 99.9% instead of 100%.
 This is expected and is due to how torrent piece hashing works.
 :::

 :::warning BE ADVISED
-Torrents matched and added via a `partial` match will always recheck and pause.
 It's advised not to set [`fuzzySizeThreshold`](./basics/options#fuzzysizethreshold) above `0.1` to avoid [triggering excessive snatches](./basics/faq-troubleshooting.md#my-tracker-is-mad-at-me-for-snatching-too-many-torrent-files).

 **Failing to consider your settings and their impact could lead to the banning or disabling of your account on trackers.**